SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ```

 1. The value of the user input is saved in the local variable named `SDinput`.
-2. The `getvar` macros is used to display the value in the `/echo` command.
+2. The `getvar` macro is used to display the value in the `/echo` command.
 3. The `getvar` command is used to retrieve the value of the variable and pass it through the pipe.
 4. The value is passed to the `/imagine` command (provided by the Image Generation plugin) to be used as its input prompt.